Wave-particle duality#

 • Diffraction: spreading of waves around obstacles or through small openings.
 Diffraction can occur with any type of wave, including light, sound, radio, and water.

-• In the classical double slit experiment light waves (or water waves) are passing through a wall with two slits which results in wave-like interference patterns or bands on the detector screen.
+• Double slit experiment light waves (or water waves) are passing through a wall with two slits which results in wave-like interference patterns or bands on the detector screen.

 Refraction and prisms#